selimssevgi/learning/psychology/7-habits-of-highly-effective-people.md

 - it is in comparison with somebody else or against some expectation

+- Competition, not cooperation, lies at the core of the educational process.
+  Cooperation, in fact, is usually associated with cheating.

 - most results you want depend on cooperation between you and others

 - the win-lose mentality is dysfunctional to that cooperation

+- "Who's winning in your marriage?" is a ridiculous question.
+If both people aren't winning, both are losing.

 #### lose-win